converge/InstaPy-Light/README.md

 ## Introduction and initial setup

 InstaPy-Light is a light version of InstaPy.
-The main goal is to have a minimalism approach over InstaPy, beeing easier to setup and use, including basic features.
+The main goal is to have a minimalistic approach over InstaPy, beeing easier to setup and use, including basic features.

 ### Setup your Instagram account